 Individual investors looking for exposure to cat bonds may consider buying bond funds that hold them.
 This way, the investor can hold a basket of cat bonds, rather than buying one or a few, which would entail greater market risk.
 If looking for high yields, an investor may alternatively seek to buy high-yield bonds or high-yield bond mutual funds.

-Above all, investors are wise to maintain a properly diversified portfolio of investments that is suitable for the individual investor's objectives and tolerance for risk.
+Above all, investors are wise to maintain a properly diversified portfolio of investments that are suitable for the individual investor's objectives and tolerance for risk.